Bayesian variance change point detection with credible sets: Product of single change point models

 Algorithm~\ref{alg:prisca_fit} describes the recursion.
 It requires an initialization for $(\overline{\bftau}^2_{l})_{1:L}$ because one does not have access to them.
 For simplicity, we set them equal to vectors of ones, \textit{i.e.}, null effects.
 Then iteratively, the posterior distribution of each effect $(\bftau_l, \bfgamma_l)$ is computed using the single change point updates \eqref{eq:postalpha}-\eqref{eq:posttau}, with the difference that one uses residuals $\overline{\bfr}_l$ in lieu of $\bfy$.
 Since we are not considering an additive model, we will not obtain the residuals by subtracting the expectation of each effect (except the one we are updating); instead, we scale $\bfy$ using $(p(\bfgamma_i,\bftau_i |\overline{\bfr}_i))_{i\neq l}$.
-The rest proceeds in the same fashion as additive models, employing backfitting \citep{fri81,bre85} to reduce the dependency on the order we fit each effect.
-The stopping rule is discussed in the next subsection.
-As highlighted by \cite{wang2020simple}, a difference with additive model is that every update does not give a new parameter estimate, rather a new distribution $p(\bfgamma_l,\bftau_l |\overline{\bfr}_l)$, fully defined by the vectors of probabilities $\bfalpha_l$ and parameters $(a_{t,l},b_{t,l})_{t=1:T}$.
+The rest proceeds in the same fashion as additive models, employing backfitting \cite{fri81,bre85} to reduce the dependency on the order we fit each effect.
+In this respect, the symmetry in the model construction is essential as we revisit the estimates made by the algorithm in the early steps.
+Any rule to stop the recursion can be used; for example, stop whenever the parameters' change is less than a threshold.
+In the next subsection, we will show that there is a specific objective function called $ELBO$ that PRISCA maximizes.
+Algorithm~\ref{alg:prisca_fit} already includes such stopping rule.
+A difference with additive model is that every update does not give a new parameter estimate, rather a new distribution $p(\bfgamma_l,\bftau_l |\overline{\bfr}_l)$, fully defined by the vectors of probabilities $\bfalpha_l$ and parameters $(a_{t,l},b_{t,l})_{t=1:T}$.

 Algorithm~\ref{alg:prisca_fit} outputs $L$ vectors $\bfalpha_l$ and the matrix $[a_{t,l},b_{t,l}]_{l=1:L,t=1:T}$.
 Each vector can be processed independently to give a point estimate and a credible set.
 When $L>K$, there are $L-K$ redundant vectors that should not capture any effect, and we expect the corresponding vector $\bfalpha$ to be fairly flat.
 No matter what $\bfalpha$ looks like, criteria \eqref{eq:point}-\eqref{eq:cs} will return a point estimate and a credible set, even with $\bfalpha$ is as in Figure~\ref{fig:example1} (B) bottom panel.
 Such behavior is not desirable.
 We employ a detection threshold to prevent that, classifying a change point as detected if its corresponding credible set is of cardinality less or equal to half of the sequence length.
 Thus,